biswa629000/Enterprise-Sales-Intelligence-Dashboard-/README.md

-*This project showcases my ability to transform raw data into actionable business insights, a critical skill for Analyst roles in MNC organizations.*
+*This project showcases my ability to transform raw data into actionable business insights, a critical skill for Analyst roles in  organizations.*